ClarkMcGrew/root-simple-mcmc/README.md

 - TSimpleMCMC.H (and friends) : This is the adaptive MCMC described above.
 It's the best tested class, and is my first choice when I'm looking at the behavior of an MCMC.
-An alternative for the proposal is provided by TProposeGibbsStep.h (the Gibbs step is not adaptive).
+An alternative for the proposal is provided by TProposeVAATStep.h (the variable-at-a-time step).
 I have used this class in "production" environments.

 - TSimpleHMC.H (and friends) : This is a "pure" Hamiltonian MC.
 It